Rally obedience: AKC Rally

+World Cynosport Rally Limited (WCRL)

+World Cynosport Rally Limited (WCRL) was organized in 2012 when the United States Dog Agility Association, Inc. (USDAA) acquired the Rally Obedience program from the Association of Pet Dog Trainers (APDT).
+WCRL is still operated by USDAA, although WCRL programs exist in several countries including the United States, Puerto Rico, Canada, Japan, Mexico, Bermuda and Southeast Asia.

+WCRL Rally is open to any breed of dog including mixed breeds.
+Given a base score of 200 points, the judge deducts points for errors and adds up to 10 points for optional bonus exercises.
+The minimum passing score is 170 and the maximum possible score is 210.
+Teams may earn level titles by qualifying three times under at least two different judges.
+Beyond the basic level titles, additional titles are available for continued qualification, as well as and several championship titles.

+WCRL has two primary rally programs: regular and Flash.
+Flash rally differs from regular rally in that Flash includes no sits, downs, or jumps.
+In regular classes, there are five levels: Intro, Level 1, Level 2, Level 3, and Veteran.
+In Flash rally, there are three levels: Level 1, Level 2, and Level 3.

+The most obvious difference between AKC rally and WCRL rally is that WCRL allows handlers to carry food into the ring and to reward their dog at specific points on the course.
+Other differences include exercise performance requirements, course time limits in WCRL and the fact that WCRL allows intact mixed breeds to compete.

 Other sanctioning bodies

-In World Cynosport Rally, which is open to any dog and handler, the team starts with 200 points, and the judge deducts points for mistakes and adds up to 10 bonus points that can be earned for optional exercises.
-There are three levels and there are additional titles for multiple qualifications at various levels, and several championship levels.
-World Cynosport Rally varies in some respects in the performance of some of the exercises and has some exercises, such as a retrieve, not seen in AKC rally.
-The most obvious difference between the two is the ability to reward the dog with food in the ring under specific conditions in World Cynosport rally.

 UKC Rally follows a similar pattern as the AKC program.
 There are three levels of competition, three legs are required for a title, and there is an extended championship title.
 UKC rally is open to any dog and handler.
 The exercises in UKC rally vary slightly from the other organizations, mostly involving which exercises are in each level.

 C-Wags and CHU are relatively new organizations that appear to be mainly in the Mid-west.
 It has added variations on rally courses, such as Zoom - which has no stationary signs, and requires 4 legs to title.

-World Cynosport Rally has some trials in Canada, and Canada also has Canadian Association of Rally Obedience (CARO) and Canadian Kennel Club (CKC) Rally.
+Canada has, in addition to WCRL, the Canadian Association of Rally Obedience (CARO) and Canadian Kennel Club (CKC) Rally.
 CARO is similar in many respects to both AKC and World Cynosport Rally, with the addition of some agility elements.
 CKC Rally began in early 2007 and is similar to AKC Rally.